alexn11/mathsvg/README.md

 A  Python library to draw mathematical objects.
 Create SVG files for using as mathematical diagrams.

-Programs such as Inkscape are great.
-But Inkscape is made for designer rather than mathematicians.
+Programs such as Inkscape are great for creating vector graphics.
+But Inkscape is made more for designer rather than for mathematicians.
 The process of doing mathematical diagrams and illustrations using Inkscape can sometimes be quite frustrating.
-Making a python script to produce the content of an SVG file can be faster solution.
+Making a python script to produce the content of an SVG file can be a faster solution.

 The role of mathsvg is to help with the process of producing your own SVG diagrams using Python scripts.
 For that purpose a class SvgImage is defined which contains many usefull routines that simplify the creation of mathematical figures with precise descriptions.